 We are involved in using nano-particle delivery systems to diagnose and treat diseases of the urinary system with special emphasis on benign and malignant diseases of the bladder.
-These studies, which are presently focused on diagnosing and treating bladder and prostate cancer.
+These studies, which are focused on diagnosing and treating bladder and prostate cancer.
 We are involved in translational research and are developing humanized mice with human prostate and bladder cancers.
 Our findings should be directly translational to the clinic.
 In addition we are studying the pharmacology and physiology on ureteral-vesical smooth muscle with particular interest in inflammation.

-Specialized Terms: muscle pharmacology; Signal transduction; Bladder cancer; Drug delivery
+Specialized Terms: muscle pharmacology; Signal transduction; Bladder cancer; Drug delivery; Prostate cancer

 Extensive Research Description

 The Proof of Concept that we are testing is that intravesical instillation of small interference RNA (siRNA) packaged in biodegradable nanospheres provides wide opportunities for the treatment of urologic diseases including transitional cell carcinoma of the bladder (TCC), interstitial cystitis (IC), overactive bladder, and detrusor hyperreflexia.